 Being tired can be a symptom of many different things, including a busy lifestyle or stress, so working out if it’s linked to a heart condition can be tricky.

-But heart disease can restrict blood flow to the body organs, including the muscles – meaning that everyday tasks can start to feel like hard work.
+But heart disease can restrict blood flow to the organs and muscles – meaning that everyday tasks can start to feel like hard work.

-If you’re concerned about your energy levels, whether you think it’s heart-related or not, it’s worth making an appointment with your GP, who can investigate further.
+If you’re concerned about your energy levels, whether you think it’s heart-related or not, it’s worth making an appointment with your GP to investigate.

-If you think the reason for your fatigue is because you simply aren’t getting enough good quality sleep, you might want to visit the sleep and fatigue section of our website.
+If you think your fatigue is because you simply aren’t getting enough good quality sleep, you might like to visit the sleep and fatigue section of our website.
 Here, you’ll find tips on everything from how to wind down before bed to how to create the perfect environment for sleep.

 12. Sleep apnea